open-mmlab/mmgeneration/docs/en/user_guides/1_config.md

 - Update keys inside a list of configs.

   Some config dicts are composed as a list in your config.
-For example, the training pipeline `data.train.pipeline` is normally a list e.g. `[dict(type='LoadImageFromFile'), ...]`.
-If you want to change `'LoadImageFromFile'` to `'LoadImageFromWebcam'` in the pipeline, you may specify `--cfg-options data.train.pipeline.0.type=LoadImageFromWebcam`.
+For example, the training pipeline `train_dataloader.dataset.pipeline` is normally a list e.g. `[dict(type='LoadImageFromFile'), ...]`.
+If you want to change `'LoadImageFromFile'` to `'LoadImageFromWebcam'` in the pipeline, you may specify `--cfg-options train_dataloader.dataset.pipeline.0.type=LoadImageFromWebcam`.

 - Update values of list/tuples.

   If the value to be updated is a list or a tuple.
-For example, the config file normally sets `workflow=[('train', 1)]`.
-If you want to change this key, you may specify `--cfg-options workflow="[(train,1),(val,1)]"`.
+You can set `--cfg-options key="[a,b]"` or `--cfg-options key=a,b`.
+It also allows nested list/tuple values, e.g., `--cfg-options key="[(a,b),(c,d)]"`.
 Note that the quotation mark " is necessary to support list/tuple data types, and that **NO** white space is allowed inside the quotation marks in the specified value.

 ## Config File Structure